bonjon/AutonomousNetworking/README.md

 # AN_HW
-Autonomous Networking, repository for HomeWork 2021/2022 with Andrea Bernini and Dotano Francesco Pio Stanco.
+Autonomous Networking, repository for HomeWork 2021/2022 with Andrea Bernini and Donato Francesco Pio Stanco.